3mkay/drupal-docker/README.md

 ### The mail server

-All mails sent from the web servers will catched by a docker container, running MailCatcher.
+All mails sent from the web servers will caught by a docker container, running MailCatcher.
 You can see all mails at http://localhost:1080.

 You won't be able to send mails to the "real" world through Drupal.
 They will all end up here.

 ### The Solr server

-The solr instance can be reaced by using:
+The solr instance can be reached using:

 - Host: solr
 - Port: 8983